-Except DX and Canadian DX-G

-AUTO - To open or close the

-driver's window, push or pull the

-window switch firmly down or up to

-the second detent, and release it.

-The window will automatically go

-down or up all the way.
-To stop the

-window, pull or push the window

-switch briefly.
+AUTO - To open either front window fully (driver's window only on LX), push the window switch firmly down to the second detent, then release it.
+The window automatically goes down all the way.
+To stop the window from going all the way down, pull back on the window switch briefly.